Contents

 What are the risks?

 VCTs are not for everyone.
-They carry a degree of risk as the companies in which they invest are early stage, which can mean less well-established businesses.
+As the nature of all early-stage investments means that there is a higher risk of failure and potential loss of capital, but they may offer higher rewards.
 It is important that you carefully research the opportunities and seek professional advice from a properly regulated entity or professional.

 Why Mercia?